Product Filters

 Standard hardboard is a brown panel with one smooth side and a coarse crosshatch reverse.
 Tempered hardboard has a second step in its manufacture; it is impregnated with linseed oil and then baked under high heat for enhanced moisture and impact resistance, rigidity and tensile strength.

-Does Hardboard Swell When Wet?
+Do Hardboard Sheets Swell When Wet?

 Hardboard is just as vulnerable to moisture as other wood products.
 Rain or humidity may cause the boards to expand or warp, which might alter their appearance and reduce structural integrity.

-Is Hardboard Environmentally Friendly?
+Are Hardboard Sheets Environmentally Friendly?

 Hardboard is one of the most environmentally friendly products on the market.
 It is manufactured completely from natural products, forgoing any glues or chemicals that might damage the environment.